Metoclopramide use while Breastfeeding

 Summary of Use during Lactation

 Metoclopramide is excreted in variable amounts in breastmilk.
-Most infants would receive less than 10% of the maternal weight-adjusted dosage, but some receive doses that achieve pharmacologically active serum levels, elevated serum prolactin and possible gastrointestinal side effects.
+After oral and intranasal administration, most infants would receive less than 10% of the maternal weight-adjusted dosage, but some receive doses that achieve pharmacologically active serum levels, elevated serum prolactin and possible gastrointestinal side effects.
 Although most studies have found no adverse effects in breastfed infants during maternal metoclopramide use, many did not adequately observe for side effects.

 Metoclopramide has no officially established dosage for increasing milk supply.
 Most studies have used metoclopramide in a dosage of 10 mg 2 or 3 times daily for 7 to 14 days.
 Some studies used a tapering dosage for the last days few of the regimen to avoid an abrupt drop in milk supply after drug discontinuation.
 No published literature supports the efficacy or safety of higher dosages, longer treatment periods or repeated courses of therapy.